drewwells/blog/content/post/2014-01-02-simple-concurrency-in-go.markdown

 I have been hearing about Go a lot lately including it being the most requested language at my work.
 This got me interested in why people find it so appealing.
 Developer enthusiasm boils down to one of a few reasons:

 - The New Hotness
-- Marketing (Develop 50% faster, that's more time for showers!)
+- Marketing - Develop 50% faster, that's more time for showers!
 - Developers wanting to learn something new

 I fell very strongly into #3.
 I like to get my hands dirty, and learning a new language is a great way to do that.
 It gives you an opportunity to look at old problems in new ways.
 As somebody very experienced in JavaScript, I ususally groan at the site of static typed variables and compiling.
 However, there's a few things in [http://golang.org/doc/faq#What_is_the_purpose_of_the_project](Go's Project Goals) that really strucky my fancy.
 Go is statically typed compiled code  and it's excellent at catching errors right at compile time.
 It has super simple [http://golang.org/doc/effective_go.html#concurrency](concurrency) with goroutines and communication channels.
 I've also found [http://golangtutorials.blogspot.com/2011/06/formatting-go-code-with-gofmt.html](gofmt) to be very convenient and frees me from all the tedious steps of formatting my code.